KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 By clicking on the *Add widget* button or icon and then on *Selector* it is possible to add a *Selector* widget to the dashboard.
 The *Selector* widget allows a dataset filtering by means of a combobox, radio button or checkboxes.
 After choosing the column to use as a filter just move to the *Setting* section and then *Configuration*.
+See below image.

 .. figure:: media/image054.png